LittleCodingFox/StaticWiki/README.md

 Then, run the generator with your chosen options and it'll output several files on the out directory with everything merged.

-You should have a Categories.txt file that will contain the category content for the theme's {CATEGORIES} section.
+You should have a Navigation.txt file that will contain the navigation content for the theme.
 That file will be mixed together with the other .txt files.

 # Options